2023 Cavite's 7th congressional district special election: Electoral system

-Each congressional district of the Philippines sends one representative to the House of Representatives.
+The House of Representatives is elected via parallel voting system, with 80% of seats elected from congressional districts, and 20% from the party-list system.
+Each district sends one representative to the House of Representatives.
 An election to the seat is via first-past-the-post, in which the candidate with the most votes, whether or not one has a majority, wins the seat.

 Based on Republic Act (RA) No. 6645, in order for a special election to take place, the seat must be vacated, the relevant chamber notifies the Commission on Elections (COMELEC) the existence of a vacancy, then the COMELEC schedules the special election.
 There is a dispute in the procedure as a subsequent law, RA No. 7166, supposedly amended the procedure, bypassing the need for official communication from the relevant chamber of the vacancy.
 The COMELEC has always waited on official communication from the relevant chamber before scheduling a special election.

 With a Supreme Court decision in 2025, this is the last special election where the commission has to wait for a congressional resolution to call for a special election.

 Meanwhile, according to RA No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.